Universal Studios Singapore: Sci-Fi City

 Sci-Fi City is themed to a supposed metropolis of the future.
-It is the home of a pair of dueling roller coasters.
+It is the home of a pair of Vekoma dueling roller coasters.
+Transformers character appearances include Optimus Prime, Bumblebee and Megatron.

 Ancient Egypt

 Ancient Egypt is based on the historical adaptation of Ancient Egypt during the 1930s Golden Age of Egyptian Exploration.
 It features obelisks and pyramids which are typical of Ancient Egypt.
 Also featured are Pharaohs' tombs which were supposedly commonly discovered during that era.
 This zone relies on the depictions made in the popular film franchise, The Mummy, starring Brendan Fraser.

 The Lost World

-The Lost World contains many traditional attractions present in most Universal Studios parks around the world and is divided into two sub-areas: Jurassic Park and Waterworld.
+The Lost World contains many traditional attractions present in most Universal Studios parks around the world.
+The zone is divided into two areas: Jurassic Park and Waterworld.
 Jurassic Park, based on the popular film franchise by Steven Spielberg and novels by Michael Crichton, features the newly redesigned Jurassic Park Rapids Adventure which is based on the water rides in other Universal Studios parks.
 Waterworld, based on the film Waterworld starring Kevin Costner, features a live show performance at an amphitheater.